-The focus of her work is developing the science and engineering of autonomy, toward the long-term objective of enabling a future with machines pervasively integrated into the fabric of life, supporting people with cognitive and physical tasks.
-Her research addresses some of the gaps between where robots are today and the promise of pervasive robots: increasing the ability of machines to reason, learn, and adapt to complex tasks in human-centered environments, developing intuitive interfaces between robots and people, and creating the tools for designing and fabricating new robots quickly and efficiently.
-The applications of this work are broad and include transportation, manufacturing, agriculture, construction, monitoring the environment, underwater exploration, smart cities, medicine, and in-home tasks such as cooking.
+The focus of her work is developing the science and engineering of autonomy, towards the long-term objective of enabling a future where machines are pervasively integrated into the fabric of everyday life.
+Her research addresses some of the gaps between where robots are today and the promise of their futures, by increasing the ability of machines to reason, learn, and adapt to complex tasks in human-centered environments.
+By developing intuitive interfaces and creating tools for efficient design and fabrication of new robots, humans could be better assisted with cognitive and physical efforts.
+The applications of this work covers broad societal needs including transportation, manufacturing, agriculture, construction, environmental monitoring, underwater exploration, smart cities, medicine, and in-home tasks.

 Rus is a Class of 2002 MacArthur Fellow, a fellow of ACM, AAAI and IEEE, and a member of the National Academy of Engineering and the American Academy of Arts and Sciences.
 She is the recipient of the 2017 Engelberger Robotics Award from the Robotics Industries Association.
 She earned her PhD in Computer Science from Cornell University.

 Rus has also worked on two collaborative projects with the Pilobolus Dance company at the intersection of Technology and Art.
 Seraph, a pastoral story about human-machine friendship, was choreographed in 2010 and performed in 2010-2011 in Boston and New York City.
 The Umbrella Project, a participatory performance exploring group behavior, was choreographed in 2012 and performed at PopTech 2012, in Cambridge, Baltimore, and Singapore.